 Still having trouble kicking your shopping habit?
 Read next: 10 tricks to help you stop spending money on clothes

 Most people pay only the minimum monthly payments on their credit cards and other debts.
 But if you’re serious about paying off all your debt fast, you may want to consider using the debt snowball method.

-Just like packing more snow into a tight ball so it gains momentum and speed as you roll it down a hill during winter, this debt reduction strategy can be a highly effective way to pay off debt quickly.
+Just like packing more snow into a tight ball so it gains momentum and speed as you roll it down a hill during winter, this debt reduction strategy can be a highly effective way to get out of debt fast.

 How the debt snowball method works

 - Step 1: List all your debts from smallest to largest.
 If two debts have similar balances, list the one with the higher interest rate first.